saattrupdan/saattrupdan.github.io/_posts/2019-06-12-singular-value-decomposition-in-pictures.md

 >
 > where $p:=\min(m,n)$ and $\sigma_i=0$ for all $i>p$.

 That's it!
 You can check out the proof of this theorem [here](http://www.ee.cuhk.edu.hk/~wkma/engg5781/new_notes/lecture%205-%20SVD-%20note.pdf).
+One neat thing to note is when our transformation is both symmetric and semi-positive definite, then the SVD and eigendecomposition are equivalent!

-Tune in next week for some data science applications of this decomposition!
+Tune in next week for some data science applications of this decomposition.